Transgender rights in the United States: Federal laws

-State and local
+State and local laws

 Over 225 jurisdictions including the District of Columbia (as of 2016) and 22 states (as of 2018) feature legislation that prohibit discrimination based on gender identity in either employment, housing, and/or public accommodations.
 In Anchorage, Alaska, voters chose in April 2018 to keep the existing protections for transgender people.
 In Massachusetts, a state law prohibited discrimination in public accommodations on the basis of gender identity; in October 2016, anti-transgender activists submitted the minimum number of signatures necessary to the Secretary of the Commonwealth of within Massachusetts to put the law up for repeal on a statewide ballot measure, Massachusetts voters chose on November 6, 2018 to retain the state law, with 68% in favor of upholding law, and 32% opposed.
 The Massachusetts Gender Identity Anti-Discrimination Initiative was the first-ever statewide ballot question of its kind in the United States.

 Some states and cities have banned conversion therapy for minors.

 Cases

 In 2000, a court ruling in Connecticut determined that conventional sex discrimination laws protected transgender persons.
 However, in 2011, to clarify and codify this ruling, a separate law was passed defining legal anti-discrimination protections on the basis of gender identity.

-On October 16, 1976, the Court rejected plaintiff's appeal in sex discrimination case involving termination from teaching job after sex reassignment surgery from a New Jersey school system.
+On October 16, 1976, the Court rejected plaintiff's appeal in sex discrimination case involving termination from teaching job after gender-affirming surgery from a New Jersey school system.

 Carroll v.
 Talman Fed.
 Savs. & Loan Association, 604 F.2d 1028, 1032 (7th Cir.)
 1979, held that dress codes are permissible.
 "So long as [dress codes] and some justification in commonly accepted social norms and are reasonably related to the employer's business needs, such regulations are not necessarily violations of Title VII even though the standards prescribed differ somewhat for men and women."

 In Ulane v.
 Eastern Airlines Inc. 742 F.2d 1081 (7th Cir.
-1984) Karen Ulane, a pilot who was assigned male at birth, underwent sex reassignment surgery to attain typically female characteristics.
+1984) Karen Ulane, a pilot who was assigned male at birth, underwent gender-affirming surgery to attain typically female characteristics.
 The Seventh Circuit denied Title VII sex discrimination protection by narrowly interpreting "sex" discrimination as discrimination "against women" [and denying Ulane's womanhood].

 The case of Price Waterhouse v.
 Hopkins 490 U.S. 228 (1989), expanded the protection of Title VII by prohibiting gender discrimination, which includes sex stereotyping.
 In that case, a woman who was discriminated against by her employer for being too "masculine" was granted Title VII relief.

 Oncale v.
 Sundowner Offshore Services, Inc. 523 U.S. 75 (1998), found that same-sex sexual harassment is actionable under Title VII.